steniofernandes/gcd2016/README.md

-# Getting and Cleanind Data - Final Project - Jan 2016
+# Getting and Cleanind Data
+## Final Project - Feb 2016
+### Stenio Fernandes

+##Goal
-The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
+The purpose of this project is to demonstrate my ability to collect, work with, and clean a data set.

 The goal is to prepare tidy data that can be used for later analysis.

-You will be graded by your peers on a series of yes/no questions related to the project.
-You will be required to submit:
+I am submitting:

 1) a tidy data set as described below,

-2) a link to a Github repository with your script for performing the analysis, and
+2) a link to a Github repository with my script for performing the analysis, and

-3) a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
-You should also include a README.md in the repo with your scripts.
-This repo explains how all of the scripts work and how they are connected.
+3) a code book that describes the variables, the data, and any transformations or work that I performed to clean up the data called <b>codebook3.md</b>.

+####This repo explains how all of the scripts work and how they are connected.

+## Preamble
 One of the most exciting areas in all of data science right now is wearable computing - see for example

 http://www.insideactivitytracking.com/data-science-activity-tracking-and-the-battle-for-the-worlds-top-sports-brand